theshadow27/docs-mcp-server/README.md

 - 🌐 **Versatile Scraping:** Fetch documentation from diverse sources like websites, GitHub, npm, PyPI, or local files.
 - 🧠 **Intelligent Processing:** Automatically split content semantically and generate embeddings using your choice of models (OpenAI, Google Gemini, Azure OpenAI, AWS Bedrock, Ollama, and more).
-- 💾 **Optimized Storage:** Leverage SQLite with `sqlite-vec` for efficient vector storage and FTS5 for robust full-text search.
 - 🔍 **Powerful Hybrid Search:** Combine vector similarity and full-text search across different library versions for highly relevant results.
+- 🖥️ **Web Interface:** Real-time monitoring of jobs and indexed libraries through a modern web UI with dark mode support.
 - ⚙️ **Asynchronous Job Handling:** Manage scraping and indexing tasks efficiently with a background job queue and MCP/CLI tools.
+- 💾 **Local Storage:** Leverage SQLite with `sqlite-vec` for efficient vector storage and FTS5 for robust full-text search.
 - 🐳 **Simple Deployment:** Get up and running quickly using Docker or npx.

 ## Overview